OSOceanAcoustics/echopype/docs/source/installation.rst

 --------

-Additional `Jupyter notebooks <https://osoceanacoustics.github.io/echopype-examples/>`_ illustrating the workflow of Echopype are also made available to the public.
+Additional `Jupyter notebooks <https://osoceanacoustics.github.io/echopype-examples/>`_ illustrating the workflow of Echopype are also made available.
 These examples include a quick tour of Echopype, a demonstration of how Echopype can be used to explore ship echosounder data from a Pacific Hake survey, and using Echopype to visualize the response of zooplankton to a solar eclipse.